Opioid Painkiller Lawsuits

 The Opioid Crisis

 The result is a public health epidemic.
 The New York Times describes the problem as more severe than the HIV and AIDS epidemic of the 1980s and 90s.
 Unfortunately, this is no exaggeration.
-During the recent debate over repealing the Affordable Care Act (Obamacare) many Republican Senators who supported the repeal voiced serious concern over what proposed cuts to Medicaid would do to opioid addiction centers in their states, and the repeal has (to date) failed due to these concerns.
+During the recent debate over repealing the Affordable Care Act (Obamacare) many Republican Senators who supported the repeal voiced serious concern over what proposed cuts to Medicaid would do to opioid addiction centers in their states, and the repeal has (to date) failed in part due to these concerns.
 Clearly, the opioid epidemic is reshaping lives across the nation.

 As a result of this epidemic, many opioid addicts and areas ravaged by addiction are now filing opioid painkiller lawsuits against physicians, pharmacists, and drug wholesalers.
 These opioid painkiller lawsuits claim that doctors, drug companies, and “pill mills” exploited patients and got them hooked on prescription opioid narcotics.
 The outcome is addiction and death, but also losses to whole communities who pay the tab for the opioid epidemic in the form of their health insurance premiums, public Medicaid dollars, and costs of law enforcement.